-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
-I was lucky enough to take the Atomic Bent Chetler 120 out on a few epic powder days in the Rockies, and below you will find my detailed review of how the powder monsters held up.
+I was lucky enough to take the Atomic Bent Chetler 120 out on a few epic powder days, and below you will find my detailed review of how the powder monsters held up.

 In my humble opinion, powder skiing is the ultimate experience.
 In order to truly charge through deep snow and take advantage of skiing at its finest, you need a powerful ski that keeps going no matter how much piles up.
 The Atomic Bent Chetler 120 are some of the best powder focused skis on the market, and they are great to have in your arsenal when the flakes start to fly.